Globular cluster: Heavy element content

 Globular clusters normally consist of Population II stars which, compared with Population I stars such as the Sun, have a higher proportion of hydrogen and helium and a lower proportion of heavier elements.
 Astronomers refer to these heavier elements as metals (distinct from the material concept) and to the proportions of these elements as the metallicity.
 Produced by stellar nucleosynthesis, the metals are recycled into the interstellar medium and enter a new generation of stars.
 The proportion of metals can thus be an indication of the age of a star in simple models, with older stars typically having a lower metallicity.

 The Dutch astronomer Pieter Oosterhoff observed two special populations of globular clusters, which became known as Oosterhoff groups.
 The second group has a slightly longer period of RR Lyrae variable stars.
 While both groups have a low proportion of metallic elements as measured by spectroscopy, the metal spectral lines in the stars of Oosterhoff type I (Oo I) cluster are not quite as weak as those in type II (Oo II), and so type I stars are referred to as metal-rich (e.g. Terzan 7), while type II stars are metal-poor (e.g. ESO 280-SC06).
 These two distinct populations have been observed in many galaxies, especially massive elliptical galaxies.
 Both groups are nearly as old as the universe itself and are of similar ages.
 Suggested scenarios to explain these subpopulations include violent gas-rich galaxy mergers, the accretion of dwarf galaxies, and multiple phases of star formation in a single galaxy.
-In the Milky Way the metal-poor clusters are associated with the halo and the metal-rich clusters with the bulge.
+In the Milky Way, the metal-poor clusters are associated with the halo and the metal-rich clusters with the bulge.

-In the Milky Way a large majority of the metal-poor clusters are aligned on a plane in the outer part of the galaxy's halo.
+A large majority of the metal-poor clusters in the Milky Way are aligned on a plane in the outer part of the galaxy's halo.
 This observation supports the view that type II clusters were captured from a satellite galaxy, rather than being the oldest members of the Milky Way's globular cluster system as was previously thought.
 The difference between the two cluster types would then be explained by a time delay between when the two galaxies formed their cluster systems.